Perfect Roasted Potato Wedges

 • Gather and prep all the ingredients.

-• For perfect potato wedges, cut each potato into 8 even wedges lengthwise.
+• CUT INTO WEDGES: Cut each potato into 8 even wedges lengthwise for perfect baked potato wedges.
 Cutting into wedges gives you only three sides to worry about.
-If you cut the potatoes into cubes or chunks, it’s difficult to get all the sides browned and crisp.
-Most Yukon Golds tend to not be perfectly oval in shape but slightly compressed.
-I place them on the cutting board so they sit taller rather than flatter, cut them in half then cut the halves into four more pieces.
+Cutting the potatoes into cubes or chunks makes it difficult to get all the sides browned and crisp.
+Most Yukon Golds tend not to be perfectly oval but slightly compressed.
+I place them on the cutting board so they sit taller rather than flatter, cut them in half, and then cut the halves into four more pieces.
 If you cut them in half with them sitting flatter on the cutting board, your potato wedges will be thinner.
-They’ll cook faster if you do that so watch the roasting time carefully.
+They’ll cook faster if you do that, so watch the roasting time carefully.

 Yukon Gold potato wedges on wood cutting board with knife.